andriikovall/email-client-test-task/README.md

     - [ ] Backspace to delete email
 - [x] Data storage
   - [x] Mock data is stored in the `src/lib/services/mocks/emails.ts` file
-  - [ ] Simulate network request and delay (had issues with `Suspense` and loading, will share the details below)
+  - [x] Simulate network request and delay

 Ignored for the sake of the test task: